Student Consumer Information

 Lackawanna College has assembled information about student outcomes, student financial assistance, health and safety, intercollegiate athletics and general information.
 The College is pleased to provide this information as part of its response to the Summary of the Higher Education Opportunity Act (HEOA) reauthorized in 2008.

-Lackawanna College offers more than 30 different degrees and certifications in a variety of fields that will prepare you for success in the modern workforce.
-We are an open enrollment, two-year college with a wealth of opportunities for students.
+Lackawanna College offers over 30 different degrees and certifications in a variety of fields that will prepare you for success in the modern workforce.
+We are an open enrollment, four-year college with a wealth of opportunities for students.

 Financial Assistance and Tuition Information

 Lackawanna College prides itself on its competitive pricing and high quality.
-Ninety percent of our students qualify for and receive financial aid to help offset costs.
-You can also see how Lackawanna College compares to other two-year colleges.
+Ninety-five percent of our students qualify for and receive financial aid to help offset costs.
+You can also see how Lackawanna College compares to other colleges.

 - Office of Financial Aid